Stone Dragon Strength Training - Personal Training

 a year but has made strides.
 They are

-all in on training, lifting 5 days a
+all in on training, lifting five days a

 week, more than an hour a day at a fully